-Everybody gets older every day and that includes your pet.
+Everybody gets older every day – that includes your pet.
+Depending on your pet’s size, health, nutrition, breed and some other factors, their approximate age in human years varies, the following charts published by the American Veterinary Medical Association can give you an estimate.
 Older pets have different needs than younger ones and here are a few things to take into consideration as your pet gets older.
-Depending on your pet’s size, health, nutrition, breed and some other factors, their approximate age in human years varies, the following charts published by the American Veterinary Medical Association can give you an estimate.

-Keep a healthy weight, older pets are usually less active than younger ones so it is important to adjust their caloric intake to prevent unnecessary weight gain.
-In some cases switching to a lower calorie food will be beneficial to these older pets.
-In other cases, older pets start losing weight due to illness or tooth and gum sensitivity, in these cases, providing softer foods might be necessary.
+Older pets are usually less active than younger ones so it is important to adjust their caloric intake to prevent unnecessary weight gain.
+In some cases switching to a lower calorie food will be beneficial to older pets.
+In other cases, older pets start losing weight due to illness or tooth and gum sensitivity.
+If this is the case, providing softer foods might be necessary.

-Exercise daily.
 The type of exercise and duration might be a little different than in their younger years, but they still need to move regularly.
-Many vets suggest linear exercise like taking your dog for a walk or swimming instead of for example chasing balls which involves a lot of jerky movements and fast turns that can easily injure your older pet.
+Many vets suggest linear exercise – like taking your dog for a walk or swimming.
+High movement activities like chasing balls involves a lot of jerky movements and fast turns that can easily injure your older pet.
 While it is vital for your pet to exercise, it is also important to listen to your pet, don’t force them to walk or play longer than they want.
-If your pet has not had a consistent exercise routine in the past then start slowly.
+If your pet has not had a consistent exercise routine in the past, then start slowly.
+Be very patient.

-Temperature sensitivity.
-Older pets might be more sensitive to hot weather than they were when they were young, overheating more easily.
-You will also find that many of the bigger pets, or arthritic pets will move a lot slower when the temperatures drop.
+Older pets might be more sensitive to hot weather, overheating more easily.
+You will also find that many of the bigger pets, or arthritic pets, will move a lot slower when the temperatures drop.

-Mobility issues.
-Help older pets on and off the couch and bed, as well as in and out of the car.
+Help older pets on and off the couch, bed, and in and out of the car.
 You can also use ramps to provide easier access.
 Avoid unnecessary trips up and down stairs.
-As you pet gets older certain things that used to be super easy become a little more troublesome and the risk of injury can increase.
+As you pet gets older certain things that used to be super easy become a little more troublesome and the risk of injury increases.
 Provide a soft spot to lie on, orthopedic beds and raised beds can be great options for dogs with achy joints.
 Use rugs or carpeting in areas with slippery surfaces to avoid falls.